dathanb/readmarks/journal.md

 Let's work on the latter initially -- it's already written, and we just need to refactor a little to be friendly to this usage pattern, and write some tests.

+# 2019-07-07

+OK, I have the ChromeApi refactored.
+I'm not sure how much it's worth trying to test it outside of Chrome right now, so for now I'm just going to move on.

+So the next piece I've identified is the component that resolves the current tab url and passes it to its child component.

+That piece of logic depends on the chrome api -- we have to interrogate the current tab for its url.
+But rather than integrating with the chrome api independently, I think that context is probably best abstracted behind an API (or, eventually, multiple APIs) that defines the sorts of operations Readmarks performs, and exposes implementations of them.

+So that's the next thing -- ReadmarksApi?

+Why wouldn't we just use the ChromeApi class directly?
+It's not likely that I'll rewrite this for Firefox, so abstracting away the browser doesn't make sense.
+And if we want to substitute in a mock version, it's just as easy to inject a mock of the ChromeApi as the ReadmarksApi.

+The only reason I can think of is that the ChromeApi includes both tab methods and bookmark methods -- and while the API for interrogating the current tab isn't something we're likely to want a second implementation of, the CRUD API for readmarks *is* something we're likely to want multiples of (bookmarks, local storage, remote storage).
+So depending directly on the chrome api for tab methods feels like we're going to depend directly on it for the bookmarks methods, too, and while it might be the right level of abstraction for the former, it's the wrong for the latter.

+Does that mean I should just be disciplined about not using the bookmark methods?
+Or does some hiding make sense?

+I think it makes sense to have a highly cohesive API for readmarks -- get the current context, get the readmark for the current context, save a readmark for the current context.
+So let's go ahead and do that.